 Shopping: Immediately adjacent to the Paula-Modersohn-Platz tram stop is a Rewe grocery store and an Aldi discount store.
 Across the street from REWE and half a block toward downtown on the other side of Merzhauser Straße, you will find an Alnatura, a natural food store, and a dm, a Walgreens-type drugstore.
 If you continue to the next intersection and turn left onto "Alte Straße," you will also find a Treff discount store.
 A somewhat pricier Edeka grocery store is located at the Weddigenstraße stop on the no. 3 line The Vauban neighborhood has many independently owned, specialized shops, such as a paper goods store, a second-hand clothes store, and cafés and restaurants.
 Additional shops and a bank are in Merzhausen, a small community just south of Freiburg.
 You can either walk there or take bus no. 12 to the stop called "Merzhausen Schule" to go shopping.
+Limette Café has free WiFi and is located directly next to Paula-Modersohn-Platz tram stop; it is good place to study.
 For Sunday shopping options, see p.
 27.

 Banking: As mentioned above, there is a bank in Merzhausen.
-You may find it more convenient, however, to do your banking at the city center locations of the Volksbank on BisMichaelakallee or at Bertoldsbrunnen.
-There is a Sparkasse at Paula-Modersohn-Platz across from the Rewe, but you will pay an added service fee of $\notin 4$ if you use its ATM with a Volksbank card.
+You may find it more convenient, however, to do your banking at the city center locations of the Volksbank on Bismarckallee or at Bertoldsbrunnen.
+There is a Sparkasse at Paula-Modersohn-Platz across from the Rewe, but you will pay an added service fee of €4 if you use its ATM with a Volksbank card.